dotnet/runtime/docs/coreclr/stackwalking.md

 The exact definition of a frame varies from platform to platform and on many platforms there isn't a hard definition of a frame format that all functions adhere to (x86 is an example of this).
 Instead the compiler is often free to optimize the exact format of frames.
 On such systems it is not possible to guarantee that a stackwalk will return 100% correct or complete results (for debugging purposes, debug symbols such as pdbs are used to fill in the gaps so that debuggers can generate more accurate stack traces).

 This is not a problem for the CLR, however, since we do not require a fully generalized stack walk.
 Instead we are only interested in those frames that are managed (i.e. represent a managed method) or, to some extent, frames coming from unmanaged code used to implement part of the runtime itself.
-In particular there is no guaruntee about fidelity of 3rd party unmanaged frames other than to note where such frames transition into or out of the runtime itself (i.e. one of the frame types we do care about).
+In particular there is no guarantee about fidelity of 3rd party unmanaged frames other than to note where such frames transition into or out of the runtime itself (i.e. one of the frame types we do care about).

-Because we control the format of the frames we're interested in (we'll delve into the details of this later) we can ensure that those frames are crawable with 100% fidelity.
+Because we control the format of the frames we're interested in (we'll delve into the details of this later) we can ensure that those frames are crawlable with 100% fidelity.
 The only additional requirement is a mechanism to link disjoint groups of runtime frames together such that we can skip over any intervening unmanaged (and otherwise uncrawlable) frames.

 The following diagram illustrates a stack containing all the frames types (note that this document uses a convention where stacks grow towards the top of the page):